Sea Cave Breathing

 Sea Cave Breathing is a vibrant experimentation with resonant space, string harmonics, soniferous bodies, dissonance, and pipe organ polyphonies.

 The composition tells the story of a sea cave.
-Rigby spent the past five years working with a sea cave located forty miles south of Los Angeles, where she bowed ephemeral wire sound sculptures to transmogrify the sea cave into a soniferous body.
+Rigby spent the past five years collaborating with a sea cave located forty miles south of Los Angeles, where she bowed ephemeral wire sound sculptures to transmogrify the sea cave into a soniferous body.

 Pipe organs too are sites from which to contemplate breathing.
+They are gilled, multi-esophageal creatures that wheeze, hum, sigh, even scream.

 Sea Cave Breathing asks questions about listening / sounding as social practice, resonance and vibration, rupture and repair, degeneration and regeneration.
 What are the relationships between the history of a site—a sea cave, a pipe organ--and its resonant qualities, its acoustical signature?
 What are some relationships among ecological, material and sonic decay?
 Can finding new ways to listen to and think about a site’s resonance catalyze new ways of thinking about more-than-human timescales or even accelerating geological timescales?
 What can we collectively learn about our rapidly changing world—and our relationships with other living things--by finding new ways to think about listening?